hhgiap241/k8s-demo-app/README.md

 ### Node components

+- Node is a simple server virtual or physical machine and the basic or smallest unit of kubernetes is a Pod.
 - kubelet: an agent that runs on each node in the cluster.
 It makes sure that containter are running in a Pod.
 The kubelet doesn't manage containers which were not created by Kubernetes.
 - kube-proxy: a network proxy that runs on each node in our cluster.
 It maintain network rule on nodes.
 These rules allow network communication to our Pods from network sessions inside or outside our cluster.